Ademolacode/Microsoft-SOC-Analyst-Portfolio/README.md

 1. **Enable MFA before any other lab configuration.** It should be the first control in any environment, not an afterthought.
 2. **Enable domain impersonation protection from day one.** The phishing simulation worked partly because this was off.
-3. **Build cross-domain KQL rules before running attack simulations.** Running simulations first and then writing detection rules means the rules were never tested against unknown data — which is a weaker validation.
+3. **Build cross-domain KQL rules before running attack simulations.** Running simulations first and then writing detection rules means the rules were never tested against unknown data, which is a weaker validation.

----

-## Related Work

-This lab is connected to two other repositories that build on the same environment:

-**[Microsoft-SOC-Analyst-Portfolio](https://github.com/Ademolacode/Microsoft-SOC-Analyst-Portfolio)** — the cross-domain detection research work that grew out of this challenge.
-Includes formal KQL detection rules with documented hypotheses, paired single-domain vs. cross-domain comparisons, and full investigation reports structured for research context.

-**[AI-SOC-Automation](https://github.com/Ademolacode/AI-SOC-Automation)** — Splunk SIEM integration with automated detection workflows and Atomic Red Team validation.

-The pattern observed consistently in this challenge — individual signals that are individually ambiguous but collectively conclusive — is the operational motivation for a PhD research programme on ML-based behavioural threat detection in networked systems.
-The research proposal is available on request.

 ---